ShreyasMadappady/-The-Web-Developer-Bootcamp-2023-Notes/Notes.md

     </script>
 ```
 ------------------------------------------------------------------------------------------------------------
-# PLACEMENT APP.USE AND ERROR HANDLER IN EXPRESS:
+# PLACEMENT OF APP.USE AND ERROR HANDLER IN EXPRESS:
 ```
 const express = require('express');
 const path = require('path');